 - Engage with students through milk-themed activities.
 Challenge students to consume three servings of milk a day over a period of a week or several weeks.
-See our Build a Healthy Skeleton and How Many Cows promotions for ideas to get you started.
+See our dairy education promotion guides for inspiration.

 - Teach your students about our local dairy farms, where milk comes from, and how many different foods can be made from milk.
 Milk is local, fresh, and always in season!